|

 and Bridge Street, the vestigial Motor Street has now virtually

 disappeared in all but a street plaque which identifies it.
+This

-was best of European café culture.
+of European café culture.

 On the Bridge Street end it is overlooked by the Masonic